Questions To Ask Your REALTOR®?

 There are many questions that come up when you are considering buying or selling a home.
 It is arguably one of the most stressful and emotional periods in your life and one that most people don’t undertake often.
 Choosing an agent who will represent your best interests when the situation is less than ideal is crucial.
 We have compiled a list of questions you should ask before you make your decision on who to hire.

-A: Over fifteen years of hard work in the South Okanagan.
+A: Over eighteen years of hard work in the South Okanagan.
 Penny Morrison (*Personal Real Estate Corporation) has built the foundation of our business and remains the center of our team.
-Penny* continues to bring her experience to the circumstance of every client who walks through our door.
-As her business grew, Penny* required more and more help to maintain the quality of her service.
+Penny continues to bring her experience to the circumstance of every client who walks through our door.
+As her business grew, Penny required more and more help to maintain the quality of her service.
 Heather came in at the right time and proved an invaluable addition, working with both clients and, as time passed, with the administrative side of our business.
-Heather now works as our full-time office administrator (while still finding time to help with clients).
-The addition of Penny’s* son Eric gives the team a well-rounded aspect and has completed Morrison Bifford Real Estate Group.
+Heather now works as our full-time licensed assistant (while still finding time to help with clients).
+The addition of Penny’s son Eric gives the team a well-rounded aspect and has completed Morrison Bifford Real Estate Group.